Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • A source of protein makes any meal or snack more satiating than quick-digesting carbohydrates alone, helping to manage appetite.

-2. Have a Protein Shake for a Snack
+2. Have a protein shake for a snack

 Protein shakes are one of the easiest and most effective ways to significantly boost your daily protein intake without adding bulk or many calories.
+They are highly convenient and provide a rapid source of protein, which is ideal post-workout to speed recovery and support muscle rebuilding.

 • Mix protein powder with water or milk for a quick, high-protein snack between meals.